Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Discussion and summary

-Physically, there are two types of excitations of the pairing gap field for the macroscopic superconducting condensate of the superconductor.
-One is the Goldstone phase mode of the pairing gap field and the other is the Higgs amplitude mode.
-With the electromagnetic gauge field included, the Goldstone phase mode is modified into the plasmon mode by the so-called Anderson-Higgs mechanism \citep{AndersonPlasmon1958,NegeleOrland}.
-The plasmon mode is generally gapped with a large gap about $\hbar \omega_p \simeq 10 eV$ in most three-dimensional metallic superconductors.
-The Higgs amplitude mode is also gapped with a gap value about two times of the Bogoliubov quasiparticle gap \citep{VarmaHiggsPRL1981,VarmaHiggsPRB1982}.
-The $(\gamma, 2e)$ photoemission technique can be introduced to study these two types of excitations of the macroscopic superconducting condensate.
+Physically, there are two types of collective excitations of the pairing gap field for the macroscopic superconducting condensate of a superconductor, the Goldstone phase modes and the Higgs amplitude modes.
+When the electromagnetic gauge fields are included, the Goldstone phase modes are modified into the plasmon modes by the so-called Anderson-Higgs mechanism \citep{AndersonPlasmon1958,NegeleOrland}.
+The plasmon modes are generally gapped with a large gap about $\hbar \omega_p \simeq 10 eV$ in most three-dimensional metallic superconductors.
+In the layered cuprate superconductors, the plasmon modes are highly anisotropic with strong out-of-plane momentum $q_{z}$ dependence \citep{PlasmonsPRB1988,PlasmonsNature2018}.
+For the lowest-energy branch with $q_{z}=\frac{\pi}{d}$ where $d$ is the distance between neighbouring CuO$_2$ planes, the energy of the plasmon modes is highly suppressed with a similar feature to the layered electron gas.
+The Higgs amplitude modes are gapped with a gap value about two times of the Bogoliubov quasiparticle gap \citep{VarmaHiggsPRL1981,VarmaHiggsPRB1982}.
+In a two-band superconductor, the Leggett modes of the two macroscopic superconducting condensates may occur \citep{LeggettMode1966}.
+As the $(\gamma, 2e)$ photoemission technique is one potential technique to study the center-of-mass physics of the Cooper pairs in superconductor, it can be introduced to study these collective excitations of the macroscopic superconducting condensates.

-In summary, we have developed a second-order perturbation theory for the $(\gamma, 2e)$ photoemission measurement.
+In summary, we have developed a second-order perturbation theory for the $(\gamma, 2e)$ photoemission measurement for the correlated electrons near the Fermi energy in condensed matter.
 The coincidence detection probability of the two emitted electrons is relevant to a dynamical two-body Bethe-Salpeter wave function, which describes the dynamical two-body correlations of the target correlated electrons.
-Due to the arbitrary momentum and/or energy transfer in the electron-electron scattering process of the $(\gamma, 2e)$ photoemission, only the center-of-mass momentum and energy of the dynamical two-body Bethe-Salpeter wave function can be resolved.
-Therefore, the $(\gamma, 2e)$ photoemission technique would be one potential technique to study the center-of-mass physics of the two-body correlations of the target correlated electrons, such as the center-of-mass physics of the Cooper pairs in superconductor.
+Due to the arbitrary momentum and/or energy transfer in the electron-electron scattering process in the $(\gamma, 2e)$ photoemission measurement, only the center-of-mass momentum and energy of the dynamical two-body Bethe-Salpeter wave function can be resolved.
+Therefore, the $(\gamma, 2e)$ photoemission technique will be one potential technique to study the center-of-mass physics of the two-body correlations of the target correlated electrons, such as the center-of-mass physics of the Cooper pairs in superconductor.